DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 Yeah.
 So-called post-separation accounting, reimbursement claims.

-And then what's with this?
+And then what we did this.
 So I basically treat that kind of case as if I am the first attorney.

 Like, obviously, if you fall in the right hands, if they fall in your hands, much more likely that everything is going to be resolved in a proper manner.
 But a lot of women are not able to do that.